jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When the player gods of these civilizations lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!
 Good riddance, you might say, and I'd like to agree with you, but complete failure is never the best way to play the game.

 You are on the frontline.
-You are the one in the game that's supposed to keeping doing the hard work and update society bit by bit to the new age with the majic of new tools.
+You are the one in the game that's supposed to keep doing the hard work and update society bit by bit to the new age with the majic of new tools.

 I think you do understand all this.
 So, act three comes down to a straightforward question.
 Do you want to be a player god?